Malcev Completions, Hodge Theory, and Motives: De Rham fundamental groups

-\begin{rmk} Lazda proves this theorem in~\cite[Cor.~1.20]{lazda}, under the additional assumption that $S$ is an affine curve.
-The assumption that $k$ is algebraically closed is not expected to be necessary (cf.~\cite[Rmk.~1.21]{lazda}), and the only place we use it is in the invocation of~\cite[Lemma~1.9]{lazda}.
-In~\cite[Section 3]{log-de-Rham-arx}, Lazda's theorem is generalised to log geometry, using essentially the same proof as Lazda, but without the assumption that $S$ is an affine curve.
+\begin{rmk} The assumption that $k$ is algebraically closed is not expected to be necessary (cf.~\cite[Rmk.~1.21]{lazda}), and the only place we use it is in the invocation of~\cite[Lemma~1.9]{lazda}. \end{rmk}

+\begin{rmk} An anonymous referee produced an example showing that if the family $f\colon X \to S$ fails to admit a section, then the two groups in the theorem need not be isomorphic. \end{rmk}

-Lastly, in work in progress, I am applying the Malcev completeness criterion (\hyperlink{thm:M}{Thm.~M}) to this setting of de Rham fundamental groups.
-It yields, under appropriate hypotheses, a result on the stability under extension of regular connections over $X_s$ that come from regular connections over $X$ . \end{rmk}
+In work in progress, I am applying the Malcev completeness criterion (Thm.~\ref{thm:M}) to this setting of de Rham fundamental groups.
+It yields, under appropriate hypotheses, a result on the stability under extension of regular connections over $X_s$ that come from regular connections over $X$.